comic-manga-ebook/ecmb_builder/README.md

 <br />

-## Using the File-Cleaner:
+## Using the file-cleaner:
-Of course you want to clean that mess and the File-Cleaner will make it easier for you.
+Of course you want to clean that mess and the file-cleaner will make it easier for you.

 ### Available functions:
 **Objects:**